mhoirup/mhoirup.github.io/_posts/2021-04-12-Survival-Analysis.md

 ```

-{% marginfigure 'reprate_hist' "assets/unemp/reprate_hist.png"
-"Distribution of `reprate`. deriving the unique value via
-`length(unique(data$reprate))` actually shows that the variable, with 3.343
-observations, only has 419 unique values, suggesting that the replacement isn't
-necessarily continuous.
-Without much more info about the rate, and
-considering the relatively large amount of unique values, we're going to
-treat `reprate` as continuous."  %}

 Below is a table with a brief description of each variable.
 In particular,
 note how `spell` give the duration of unemployment in two-week intervals,